carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 We will also need to install Tensorflow.

+Below, all steps are described step by step.

 ## Set up in Google Storage.

 The images we downloaded need to be stored in a bucket: